Physiology of underwater diving: Diving birds

 Birds display complex cardiovascular responses during free dives.
 Flighted diving birds with large respiratory oxygen reserves and low myoglobin concentrations tend to retain relatively high heart rates during dives, with a predominant exercise response for muscle perfusion.
 In more extreme dives a more classic diving response may occur with decreased heart rates and increased peripheral vasoconstriction.
-In penguins, which have smaller respiratory oxygen reserves but much myoglobin concentrations, heart rates during dives start high but progressively decline as dive duration increases.
+In penguins, which have smaller respiratory oxygen reserves but much larger myoglobin concentrations, heart rates during dives start high but progressively decline as dive duration increases.
 This high heart rate early in the dive continues gas exchange with the respiratory oxygen reserves.
 In emperor penguins, perfusion may be variable at the start of a dive, and muscle may or may not be perfused.
 Arterial-venous shunts may be opened to allow venous blood oxygen storage.
 Extremely low heart rates at the deepest part of the dive should limit nitrogen absorption, conserve blood oxygen, and increase aerobic muscle metabolism based on myoglobin-bound oxygen reserves.

 Aquatic birds have to overcome the drag created between their bodies and the surrounding water while swimming at the surface or underwater.
 At the surface, the wave-making resistance will increase substantially when the speed exceeds hull speed, when the bow wavelength equals the length of the body in the water, so surface swimming bird seldom exceeds this speed.
 Wave making resistance dissipates with depth below the surface, making underwater swimming much less energy-intensive for well-streamlined diving animals.

 About 60% of the diving effort of ducks is used to overcome buoyancy and 85% of the effort to remain at depth.
 About half of the air trapped in their feathers is lost.
 Birds that dive deeper tend to trap less air in the plumage, reducing their potential buoyancy, but this also represents a loss of thermal insulation, which can be compensated by subcutaneous fat, which increases body mass and thereby the energy cost of the flight.
 Penguins avoid this problem by having lost the power of flight, and are the densest of birds, with solid bones, short, closely packed feathers, and a substantial layer of subcutaneous fat, reducing diving effort expended against buoyancy.
 The reciprocating drag-based foot-propulsion in diving birds is less efficient than flapping of flipper-form wings, which produce thrust on both up and down-stroke.